-You will write four brief essays on online readings from My History Lab.
-(See the Discussion Assignments in MyBC.)
-Each essay should fit on one page, 250-350 words, single-space.
-Each will answer one of the of the discussion questions found on the eight Discussion assignment sheets.
-You do not need to write all ten assigned essays; you will choose two of the first four and two of the second four.
+The four brief essays will focus on assignments from the weekly online readings.
+Each essay should be one page in length, 250-350 words, single-space.
+It will answer one of the of the discussion questions.
+You do not need to write all ten assigned essays; you will choose two of the first five and two of the second five.
 But you will need to prepare for class discussion of at least one of the questions.
-Due dates are usually Mondays or Fridays.

-There will be a midterm exam (May 9, class time) plus a final exam (June 15 at 9:30).
-You will be able to download a preparation sheet for each test from MyBC.
-The exams will include multiple-choice and essay questions.
+There will be a midterm exam (May 11, class time) plus a final exam (June 18, 9:30-11:20).
+You will be able to download a preparation sheet for each test.
+The midterm will include a 25-question multiple-choice section, an in-test essay, and a take-home essay.
+The final will be the same except that both essays will be done in the test-no take-home work.
+Multiple-choice questions are on a preparation sheet made available before each exam.